 Look for one with a concrete floor.
 It will need to have every small hole sealed and the door should be tight fitting, too, which will prevent rats and mice from squeezing through.

-Some sheds can even be built with metal grills at a high level that allow for optimal airflow.
+Some sheds can even be built with metal grills at a high level that allows for optimal airflow.
 Ideally, your storage shed should be located in the shade so it doesn’t overheat in the sun.

 Check the Dates on Your Bags